Daniel Paul - Mississippi's Best Community Newspaper

 Email newsletter signup

 Farming may have been his first calling, but over the years Danny found that he had a knack for electrical work.
-In the mid 1980’s he along with his cousins, Richie and Roy Paul founded Miss Lou Electric Co. in Vidalia, LA and eventually went on to work with Rig Masters, Inc. in Monterey, LA.
-While continuing to his farming operation in his spare time.
-In 1997 Danny began his second career in earnest and travelled overseas to be an electrician on an offshore oil rig in Venezuela.
+In the mid-1980’s he along with his cousins, Richie and Roy Paul founded Miss Lou Electric Co. in Vidalia, LA, and eventually went on to work with Rig Masters, Inc. in Monterey, LA.
+While continuing his farming operation in his spare time.
+In 1997 Danny began his second career in earnest and traveled overseas to be an electrician on an offshore oil rig in Venezuela.
 He spent nearly twenty years as the most reluctant traveler working all over the world including Singapore, Argentina, Bolivia, and Tunisia.

 No matter where he was, his heart was always with his wife and girls back at home.
 He eventually became a “Pop” who adored his grandchildren and loved to give them rides on the tractor and rocking on the porch swing and in his chair… but he especially delighted in sharing his stash of candy and sweets with them.

-Danny is survived by his daughters, Sarah Paul Edel & her husband John of Zachary, LA, Lynn Paul Schmit & her husband Patrick of Lakeland, LA, and Casey Paul Blount & her husband James of Monterey, LA; brother, Jeffery Paul & his wife Brenda of Monterey, LA; sister-in-law, Olivia Paul-Tullos of Collierville, TN; grandchildren, Mae, Jack, Paul, and Luke Edel and Mara, Clay, Joseph Blount; and a host of cousins, nieces, nephews, family, and friends.
+Danny is survived by his daughters, Sarah Paul Edel and her husband, John of Zachary, LA, Lynn Paul Schmit and her husband, Patrick of Lakeland, LA, and Casey Paul Blount and her husband, James of Monterey, LA; brother, Jeffery Paul and his wife, Brenda of Monterey, LA; sister-in-law, Olivia Paul-Tullos of Collierville, TN; grandchildren, Mae, Jack, Paul, and Luke Edel and Mara, Clay, Joseph Blount; and a host of cousins, nieces, nephews, family, and friends.

 Those honoring Danny as pallbearers are Lynn Paul Schmit, John Edel, Jack Edel, Kevan Paul, Joseph Paul, Patrick Schmit, James Blount, and Bill New.